Star Trek: Picard: Release

+Streaming and broadcast

-The first season of Star Trek: Picard was released on the streaming service CBS All Access in the United States.
-Like Discovery before it, each episode of the series is broadcast in Canada by Bell Media on the same day as the All Access release, on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.
-Amazon Prime Video streams the episodes within 24 hours of their U.S. release in over 200 other countries and territories around the world; this is separate from Discovery, which was released internationally by Netflix at that time.
+Star Trek: Picard premiered on the streaming service CBS All Access in the United States on January 23, 2020.
+Like Discovery, each episode was broadcast in Canada by Bell Media on the same day as the U.S. release, on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.
+Amazon Prime Video released each episode within 24 hours of its U.S. debut in over 200 other countries and territories around the world; this was separate from Discovery, which was released internationally by Netflix at that time.
 The deals with Amazon and Bell were made by international distributor arm CBS Studios International.

-After CBS All Access was rebranded Paramount+, the first season remained on the service and the other seasons were confirmed to be released on it as well.
+After CBS All Access was rebranded as Paramount+, the first season remained on the service and the other two seasons were confirmed to be released on it as well.
 In February 2023, Paramount made a new deal with Prime Video for the series' international streaming rights.
 This allowed the third season to be streamed on Paramount+ in some other countries, within 24 hours of each episode's U.S. debut, alongside its Prime Video release.
 The first two seasons were also added to Paramount+ internationally in addition to remaining on Prime Video.
+The series finale was released on Paramount+ in the U.S. on April 20, 2023.
+In August 2023, Star Trek content was removed from Crave and all three seasons of Picard began streaming in Canada on Paramount+ instead.
+The series would continue to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.

+Home media

+Each season received an individual release on DVD, Blu-Ray, and Limited Edition Steelbook formats, featuring all of the seasons' episodes and relevant special features.
+On September 5, 2023, the same day that the third season was released on home media, a box set collecting all three seasons and more than seven hours of special features was released on DVD and Blu-Ray in the U.S. This was followed by the "Picard Legacy Collection" on November 7, a 54-Disc Blu-ray box set that includes all three seasons of Picard, all seven seasons of The Next Generation, the four Next Generation films, the Wisdom of Picard novel, and other merchandise.